Biometix/biometix.github.io/getting_started/cli.md

 # Usage

-Create a folder named `data` under your working directory.
-And put your input images in this folder.
+Create a folder named `data` under your working directory and put your input images in this folder.

 > Note: The tool is designed to be executed with a `/data` folder in your working directory.
 The `/data` folder (where all the images are stored) will be mounted on the container.
 Read and write permission is required for this folder.